History/Tarih P.1

 1562 ( B Sagredo, M.L.
 III,541) | 83,653 | 47,503 | 131,156.
 [5] |

 As can be seen from the statistics, while the fortunes of the peasant class changed wildly, the actual population hardly increased in 82 years.
 Gilles Grivaud the French researcher also quoting from the book, has all helped our knowledge on the local history surrounding Lurucina.
-Their information gives us some informative details of the villages and populations around Lurucina in the last years of Venetian rule.
-The details may be from the 1562 or 1565 records.

 the few villages mentioned.